Circle action, lower bound of fixed points and characteristic numbers: Acknowledgments

 \section{Acknowledgments}

-The author thanks Professor Kefeng Liu for drawing his attention to the references \cite{Di} and \cite{Ha2}.
-Lemma \ref{fundamental lemma} is inspired by a conversation with Professor Paul Baum during his visit to Fudan University in Shanghai, to whom the author also express his sincere thanks.
+I would like to thank Professor Kefeng Liu for drawing my attention to the reference \cite{Ha1}, and Professor Paul Baum for many fruitful discussions related to this paper during his visit to Fudan University in Shanghai.
+Special thanks should go to Professor Michael Crabb, who read the original version of this paper carefully, shared his many new insights with me and helped me to formulate this paper as the current form.